It was a favourite even in the early days of telescopes, for

 Mars.

-The astronomer, Pickering, in 1892, came up with the suggestion that
+The astronomer, Pickering, in 1892, came up with the suggestion

-canals were not truly watercourses.
-They were too thick for that,
+that canals were not truly watercourses.
+They were too thick for

-were too small to see, we were observing the vegetation that grew up around
+or Martian rivers were too small to see, we were observing the vegetation

-them.
-This neatly explained why some different numbers of canals
+that grew up around them.
+This neatly explained why some different

-Several other noteable astronomers wrote of Mars canals, including Kayser,
+at some times.
+Several other noteable astronomers wrote of

-Proctor, Green, Dreyer and Flammarion.
+Mars canals, including Kayser, Proctor, Green, Dreyer and Flammarion.

 Meanwhile, there was a picture being built up of Mars.
-There

-off residual moisture in the sea bed was considered a likely explanation
+living off residual moisture in the sea bed was considered a likely explanation

 for the seasonal changes.

-Mars, astronomers decided, was a dry planet having lost most of its
+Mars, astronomers decided, was a dry planet having lost

-waters to space or absorbed by the planet’s chemical processes.
+most of its waters to space or absorbed by the planet’s chemical processes.

 The lack of clouds and the difficulty in observing signs of atmosphere